 The islands of Cabo Verde, in the west coast of Africa, are home to a rich biodiversity, both terrestrial and marine.
-Their beaches welcome the largest population of the loggerhead turtle (Caretta caretta) in the world, and their cliffs and islets are breeding ground for up to 9 species of seabirds, 5 of them endemic.
+Their beaches welcome second largest population of the loggerhead turtle (Caretta caretta) in the world, and their cliffs and islets are breeding ground for up to 9 species of seabirds, 5 of them endemic.
 When it comes to its flora, Cabo Verde has many endemic species of trees and shrubs.

 With five Nature Reserves and ten other Protected Areas, Sal Island is no different: it has the largest colony of the red-billed tropicbird (Phaethon aethereus) of the whole west coast of Africa, four other breeding species of seabirds, and a resident population of ospreys that nest during winter; we can find 20 endemic different plant species, some of them critically endangered; many migratory birds use Sal as a wintering area or as a stopover on their migration; and two different species of terrestrial reptiles that are exclusive of Sal Island.
+The waters of Sal are also home to a rich marine megafauna, with a bay which is home to many lemon sharks year-round.
 All of these in a variety of ecosystems and beautiful landscapes: white sand beaches and sand dune systems, seasonal wetlands and salt mines, an offshore islet, and steep coastal cliffs.

-The iconic red-billed tropicbird nest in hard-to-reach areas, such as steep mountains and cliffs.
+The iconic, red-billed tropicbird nest in hard-to-reach areas, such as steep mountains and cliffs.
 The nesting season is throughout the whole year, with the high reproductive season from December until February.
 Although decreasing in the last years, poaching is still a big threat for this species in Sal.
-Introduced species such as stray cats and dogs also impose an increasing problem, once these attack their nests.
+Introduced species such as stray cats and dogs also impose an increasing problem, since they can prey on the birds and their eggs.